-You are permitted (but not required) to work with a partner on this project.
-If you choose to work with a partner, then only one member of the pair will make a submission.
+You are permitted (and ecouraged) to work with a partner on this project.
+When you work with a partner, then only one member of the pair will make a submission.
 Be sure both names are included in the documentation.
 Whatever is the final submission from either of the pair members is what we will grade unless you arrange otherwise with the GTA.